NotCamelCase/Arcade-Racing/README.md

 # Grad Project: Arcade Racing
 Arcade Racing is a 3D racing game with single-player and multiplayer modes.

-Please check link below for more details!
+Please check project page link below for more details!

 http://notcamelcase.github.io/Arcade-Racing/